Suburban officer charged with assaulting woman during arrest; Chief says it is not true

 Documents state, at 6 feet 3 inches and over 230 pounds, the officer is a foot taller and 100 pounds heavier than the woman he accused of resisting arrest.
 The charge that was later dropped.

 His father, Ronald Burge Sr. is the chief of police and spoke to WGN News Wednesday.
 He said it did not happen and he has the video to prove it.
+He released a portion and said there's more video that they are unable to release because of the ongoing investigation.

 “I am proud of my son, make no doubt about it,” he said.
 “And if thought he had done anything wrong, as the chief of police, I would not hesitate to do what I have to do.”